Helpful Travel, Health, and Cultural Information for

-Simple courtesy, warmth and friendliness will help you be a good guest in almost all situations.
-Much of what follows will be instinctive to most of you, but one or two ground rules are helpful, as there are particular norms of behavior specific to this culture.
+Simple courtesy, warmth, and friendliness will help you be a good guest in almost all situations.
+Much of what follows will be instinctive to most travelers, but the ground rules below are important, as there are particular norms of behavior specific to this culture.

 Introductions and Greetings

-The proper response to this is “Ahlan Feek”, or “Ahlan Feeki” if speaking to a woman.
-You could also say “Ahlayn”, which means something like “and a double ahlan back to you.”
+The proper response to this is “Ahlan Feek,” if speaking to a man, or “Ahlan Feeki,” if speaking to a woman.
+You could also say “Ahlayn,” which means something like “And a double ahlan back to you.”

 In general, clothing should be modest and not revealing.
-Shorts and sleeveless shirts are not acceptable.
-Should you have any questions, please ask!
+Shorts and sleeveless shirts are not acceptable for men or women.
+As a general guide, be sure that knees and shoulders are covered.
+Should you have any questions, please ask us!

 The following health information is for general guidance only.
 You should contact a professional health advisor prior to travel.

 Rabies is present but rare.
-The risk of encountering an infected animal on a mainly urban journey such as this is slight, but a vaccine is available if you are concerned about this.
+The risk of encountering an infected animal is slight, but a vaccine is available if you are concerned about this.